fitnr/SublimeDataConverter/readme.md

 ## Installation

 ### With Package Control
-If you have [Package Control](http://github.com/wbond/sublime_package_control) installed, you can install DataConverter from within Sublime Text 2.
+If you have [Package Control](http://github.com/wbond/sublime_package_control) installed, you can install DataConverter from within Sublime Text.
 Open the Command Palette and enter "Package Control: Install Package", then search for __DataConverter__.

 ### Without Package Control
-Clone the repository into your Sublime Text 2 packages directory:
+Clone the repository into your Sublime Text packages directory:

     git clone git://github.com/fitnr/SublimeDataConverter.git